 Online consulting jobs exist and the pay is just as high as traditional consulting jobs.

-In the real world, consulting is a senior position that attracts a bigger paycheck for one reason: companies and individuals trust a consultant’s expertise and are willing to pay to “pick his/her brain” to improve a product, service, process of a company.
+In the real world, consulting is a senior position that attracts a bigger paycheck for one reason: companies and individuals trust a consultant’s expertise and are willing to pay to “pick his/her brain” to improve a product, service, or company processes.

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.